-§ 271-98 Permitted uses; prohibited uses.
+§ 271-98.
+Permitted uses; prohibited uses.

-- A. No building shall be erected, altered or used and no lot or premises may be used for any of the purposes set forth in this article unless the Planning Board shall have approved the site plan and the general building plans as provided in this article.
+A. No building shall be erected, altered or used and no lot or premises may be used for any of the purposes set forth in this article unless the Planning Board shall have approved the site plan and the general building plans as provided in this article.

-- B. A building may be erected, altered or used and a lot or premises may be used, subject to the provisions of this article, for one or more of the following purposes and no other, provided that the same they are lawful, and further provided that any such use shall be established or maintained so that said the use will comply with all of the performance standards set forth in this article:
+B. A building may be erected, altered or used and a lot or premises may be used, subject to the provisions of this article, for one or more of the following purposes and no other, provided that they are are lawful, and further provided that any such use shall be established or maintained so that the use will comply with all of the performance standards set forth in this article:

-- (1) Cabinetmaking.
+- 1) Cabinetmaking.

-- (2) Film processing.
+- 2) Film processing.

-- (3) Pharmaceutical laboratories.
+- 3) Pharmaceutical laboratories.

-- (4) Radio and television studios, but not transmitters.
+- 4) Radio and television studios, but not transmitters.

-- (5) Scientific research laboratories not involving the dumping of waste products.
+- 5) Scientific research laboratories not involving the dumping of waste products.

-- (6) Assembly of residential boiler units.
+- 6) Assembly of residential boiler units.

-- (7) Receiving, warehousing, packaging, shipping and distribution, on a wholesale basis in containers not to exceed 1,000 pounds in weight, of fasteners, such as nuts, bolts, screws, etc.; fireplace fittings; copper tubing; and light metals.
+- 7) Receiving, warehousing, packaging, shipping and distribution, on a wholesale basis in containers not to exceed 1,000 pounds in weight, of fasteners, such as nuts, bolts, screws, etc.; fireplace fittings; copper tubing; and light metals.

-- (8) Receiving, warehousing, cutting, shipping and distribution of carpeting, padding, tile, linoleum, vinyl inlay, woven and knitted textiles, at wholesale, provided that there shall be no converting, finishing, dyeing, sewing or manufacturing of any of such products.
+- 8) Receiving, warehousing, cutting, shipping and distribution of carpeting, padding, tile, linoleum, vinyl inlay, woven and knitted textiles, at wholesale, provided that there shall be no converting, finishing, dyeing, sewing or manufacturing of any of such products.

-- (9) Manufacturing of any of the following:
+- 9) Manufacturing of any of the following:

-- (a) Clocks and watches.
+- a.
+Clocks and watches.

-- (b) Cosmetics.
+- b.
+Cosmetics.

-- (c) Finished paper products.
+- c.
+Finished paper products.

-- (d) Handicraft products.
+- d.
+Handicraft products.

-- (e) Hearing aids.
+- e.
+Hearing aids.

-- (f) Nonmetallic toys.
+- f.
+Nonmetallic toys.

-- (g) Optical instruments.
+- g.
+Optical instruments.

-- (h) Precision instruments.
+- h.
+Precision instruments.

-- (i) Surgical dressings.
+- i.
+Surgical dressings.

-- (j) Baseboard radiators and heat transfer equipment and parts thereof, including paint finishing and prepainting of steel coils.
+- j.
+Baseboard radiators and heat transfer equipment and parts thereof, including paint finishing and prepainting of steel coils.

+- k.
+Movie projectors.

+- 10) Textile color cards, to include light printing, bookbinding, cloth and paper cutting, application of swatches to paper and warehousing the necessary materials, including the cloth utilized in this business.

+- 11) Warehouse and showroom for new major household appliances and consumer electronic equipment, including, as an incident thereto, the repairing and servicing of such appliances and equipment; provided, however, that no such appliance or equipment or any part or parts shall be sold or offered for sale at retail; and provided, further, that repairs and servicing shall